-Students teachers, like teachers, report to schools, Monday-Friday.
-We arrive no later than the official report time for teachers and stay until the end of the teacher's workday.
-To earn the 11 credits of the course and meet the Arizona Department of Education requirements, 66 full days of student teaching this semester are needed.
+Students will attend fieldwork Monday-Friday.
+Student teachers should arrive no later than the official report time for teachers and stay until the end of the teacher's work day.

-Since attendance is required for learning and by state and University policy, excessive absences may result in the student being dropped from the course or being issued an incomplete or failing grade.
+66 days of student teaching attendance is required.
+Excessive absences may result in the student being dropped from the course or being issued an incomplete or failing grade.